-Highlights of her recent seasons include performances of works such as Sibelius Concerto, Beethoven Concerto, Beethoven Triple Concerto and Brahms Double Concerto for violin and cello with various American orchestras.
-In 2014, she participated in a Romanian concert tour of early XXth century works at the Romanian Atheneum, Bucharest, and at the Peleş Castle, Sinaia.
-In 2013, as part of the WIU Faculty Chamber Ensemble conducted by Dr. Mike Fansler, she performed and recorded for the first time Jim Stephenson’s Devil’s Tale.
-In 2012, she was invited to give master classes and play a recital at the Arizona State University at Tempe.
-Highlights of 2011 include her debut joint recital at Carnegie Hall (Weill Hall) and recitals at various Illinois venues.
-In previous seasons, she had the privilege to collaborate with the Illinois Chamber and Symphony Orchestras in the performance of solo works such as: Mendelssohn, Beethoven, Mozart No. 4, Sibelius, Bach Brandenburg No. 4 and 5, and Beethoven Romances No. 1 and 2.
+Highlights of her recent seasons include performances of works such as Sibelius Concerto, Beethoven Concerto, Beethoven Triple Concerto and Brahms Double Concerto for violin and cello with various North American orchestras.
+She participated in a Romanian concert tour of early XXth century works at the Romanian Atheneum, Bucharest, and at the Peleş Castle, Sinaia.
+As part of the WIU Faculty Chamber Ensemble conducted by Dr. Mike Fansler, she performed and recorded for the first time Jim Stephenson’s Devil’s Tale.
+Julieta performed recitals at Carnegie Hall (Weill Hall), Krannert Center of the Performing Arts, Romanian Atheneum, and other important venues.
+She had the privilege to collaborate with the Illinois Chamber and Symphony Orchestras in the performance of solo works such as: Mendelssohn, Beethoven, Mozart No. 4, Sibelius, Bach Brandenburg No. 4 and 5, and Beethoven Romances No. 1 and 2.
 The concerts were broadcast on the WUIS radio station.
-Among other ensembles, she performed solo works with the Northwest Symphony Orchestra (Saint-Saëns No. 3), the Baroque Artists of Champaign-Urbana (Vivaldi Seasons), Berkeley Summer Festival Orchestra (Beethoven), the Prairie Ensemble (Bartok Rhapsody No 1) and the Summer Festival Orchestra of the University of Illinois at Urbana-Champaign, Ploiesti Philharmonic Orchestra, and Craiova Philharmonic Orchestra.
+Among other ensembles, she performed solo works with the Northwest Symphony Orchestra, the Baroque Artists of Champaign-Urbana, Berkeley Summer Festival Orchestra, the Prairie Ensemble, the Summer Festival Orchestra of the University of Illinois at Urbana-Champaign, Ploiesti Philharmonic Orchestra, and Craiova Philharmonic Orchestra.

-She was invited to play recitals and give master classes at Florida State University, Towson University, Southern Illinois University, University of Nevada at Las Vegas, University of Illinois at Urbana-Champaign, Crane School of Music, Illinois Wesleyan University, St. Olaf College, and Arizona State University at Tempe.
+She was invited to play recitals and give master classes at schools including Florida State University, Towson University, Southern Illinois University, University of Nevada at Las Vegas, University of Illinois at Urbana-Champaign, Crane School of Music, Illinois Wesleyan University, St. Olaf College, and Arizona State University at Tempe.